Missy Giove: Legal troubles

-1999, May.
-Giove, along with Amazon Inc. filed a lawsuit against Cannondale (AMAZON, INC. v.
-CANNONDALE CORP.
-DIRT CAMP, INC., Civil Action Nos.
-99-cv-00571-EWN-PAC, 00-cv-02063-EWN-PAC (D. Colo.
-March 10, 2006) and Dirt Camp, Inc. for a 1999 Cannondale Product Catolog and sought $2 million dollars in damages.
-During the summer and early fall of 1998, while Giove was still a member of the team, Cannondale designed, published, and distributed its 1999 products catalog.
-The catalog included several photographs of Giove.
-Subsequently, Giove and Team Sports Mountain Inc.(TMSI) failed to renegotiate a contract, and the TSMI/Amazon contract expired on December 31, 1998.
+In 1999, Giove, along with Amazon Inc., filed a lawsuit against Cannondale and Dirt Camp, Inc. over a 1999 Cannondale Product Catolog and sought $2 million in damages.
+During the summer and early fall of 1998, while Giove was still a member of the team, Cannondale designed, published, and distributed its 1999 products catalog with several photographs of Giove.
+Subsequently, Giove and Team Sports Mountain Inc. (TMSI) failed to renegotiate a contract, and the TSMI/Amazon contract expired on December 31, 1998.
 Cannondale continued to distribute the 1999 catalog containing Giove's photographs after the TSMI/Amazon contract expired.

-2009, June.
-Giove was arrested in Wilton, New York on charges of conspiring to possess and distribute 384 pounds of marijuana found hidden in a car trailer during a routine traffic stop.
+In June 2009, Giove was arrested in Wilton, New York on charges of conspiring to possess and distribute 174 kilograms (384 pounds) of marijuana found hidden in a car trailer during a routine traffic stop.
 The case netted over $12,515,738 assets seized in the conspiracy.

-2012, November.
-Giove, pleaded guilty in the case and was sentenced to 5 years on probation and 6 months under house arrest.
+Giove pleaded guilty in the case and was sentenced to 5 years on probation and 6 months under house arrest.